RollingRabz/DE_TEST/03-data-engineering-skill-test/03-complex_data_transformation-test/README.md

 df = pd.read_sql(query, con=engine)
 ```

-This process get data from database using SQL query by join two tables in database together.
+This process retrieves data from the database using an SQL query by joining two tables together.

-After that perform transform process to get required data.
+Next, it performs a transformation process to extract the required data.

-- Save the finished dataframes to csv files.
+- Save the final DataFrames to CSV files.

 ```
 result_df.to_csv('transaction_by_loc_gen.csv', index=False)